 About the program

 Projects under the First Nations and Inuit Summer Work Experience Program allow youth to learn about career options and earn an income that can contribute to a university or college education.

-- help First Nations and Inuit secondary and post-secondary students prepare for future entry into the labour market by facilitating access to summer employment
+- assists First Nations and Inuit secondary and post-secondary students prepare for future entry into the labour market by facilitating access to summer employment

 Funding is provided to eligible First Nations and Inuit communities, governments and organizations, as well as not-for-profit associations, schools and employers who then provide activities for First Nations and Inuit secondary and post-secondary students.
-Approved proposals will support work experience opportunities for First Nations and Inuit secondary and post-secondary students between May 1 and the beginning of the student's fall academic term.
+Approved proposals will support work experience opportunities for First Nations and Inuit secondary and post-secondary students between May 1, 2024, and the beginning of the student's fall academic term.

 Who can apply